-Lastly I do not accept the contention for the Appellant that the inference of forbearance as the consideration for the mortgage, contradicts the mortgage contract.
+Lastly I do not accept the contention for the Appellant that the inference of forbearance as the consideration for the mortgage for the mortgage, contradicts the mortgage contract.
 Obviously forbearance as a consideration is different from, consideration of a loan.
-However, as I have already said the character of the instrument remains the same, namely a mortgage security for repayment of shs.
-700m/ = debt.
+However, as I have said the character of the instrument remains the same, namely a mortgage security for repayment of shs.
+700m/= debt.

-In conclusion my opinion is that neither the Court of Appeal nor the Tribunal erred in relying on Exhs.
-P2,P3 and any other extrinsic evidence to discover and determine the true consideration provided by UCB for the mortgage.
+In conclusion my opinion is that neither the Court of Appeal nor the Tribunal erred in relying in Exhs.
+P2, P3 and any other extrinsic evidence to discover and determine the true consideration provided by UCB for the mortgage.
 I would therefore hold that grounds 1,2,3, and 4 ought to fail.

-I now turn to the second set of grounds of appeal under the issue: whether there was sufficient evidence in proof of forbearance as consideration provided by UCB.
-The contention for the Appellant is that there was not sufficient evidence of forbearance on the part of UCB to give General Parts relief in repayment of its debt.
+I now turn to the second set of grounds of appeal under the issue: whether there was insufficient evidence in proof of forbearance as consideration provided by UCB.
+The contention for the Appellant is that there was not sufficient evidence of forbearance on the part of UCB to give General Parts relief in repayment of its debts.
 In a nutshell the argument is to the following effect.
-Although there was evidence that the debt was split into two, namely short- term and long-term loans, there was no evidence to show that UCB did in fact forbear recovery of the debt.
-On the contrary there was evidence which showed that General Parts did not get relief which should have come out of any forbearance.
-That evidence which was uncontroverted was that (1) General Parts continued to incur interest on the whole debt including the portion of shs.
-700m/ = transferred to the Appellant; and (2) before installment repayment by the Appellant of that portion was due to start on 1.12.93, UCB filed suit in the High Court on 23.9.93 against General Parts for recovery of shs.
-3.4b/= which included the shs.700m/ = portion that was subject matter of the mortgage contract.
-In addition the appellant complains that the Tribunal erred in the exercise of its discretion when it rejected an application under 0.12 r.6 of the Civil Procedure Rules for an order to call for the High Court record of the said suit UCB filed against General Parts, (i.e. HCCS No.386/93).
-And similarly the Court of Appeal is criticised for "shutting out" that same court record.
-It is claimed that that record would have shown that "the rescheduling arrangement had collapsed, and accordingly even the liability on the appellant had ceased and the loan reverted to General parts.

-The Appellant contends that a grave miscarriage of justice has been occasioned as a result of the error and misdirection on the part of the Tribunal and the Court of Appeal.
+Although there was evidence that the debt was split into two, namely short - term and long-term loans, there was no evidence to show that UCB did in fact forbear recovery of the debt.
+On the contrary there was evidence which was uncontroverted was that (1) General Parts continued to incur interest on the whole debt including the portions of shs.
+700m/= transferred to the Appellant; and (2) before installment repayment by the Appellant of that portion was due to start on 1.12.93, UCB filed suit in the High Court on 23.9.93 against General Parts for recovery of shs.
+3.4b/= which included the shs 700m/= portion that there was subject matter of the mortgage contract.
+In addition the appellant complains that the Tribunal erred in the exercise of its discretion when it rejected an application under 0.12 r.6 of the Civil Procedure Rules for an order to call for the High Court record of the said suit UCB filed against General Parts, (i.e. HCCS No. 386/93).
+And similarly the Court of Appeal is criticized for "shutting out" that same court record.
+It is claimed that that record would have shown that "the rescheduling arrangement had collapsed, and accordingly even the liability on the appellant had ceased, and the loan reverted to General Parts".
+The Appellant contends that a grave miscarriage of justice has been occasioned as a result of the error and misdirection on the part and the Court of Appeal.
 According to the Appellant the shs.
-700m/ = "has to be repaid twice by both General Parts and the Appellant," and this amounts to abuse of the court process.
-The Appellant therefore asks that, notwithstanding that under r.29 of the Rules of the court this Court has no discretion to take additional evidence, it should invoke its inherent powers under r.1(3) of the same Rules, to take note of the judgment in the High Court suit in order to make orders necessary for achieving the ends of justice and prevent abuse of the court process.
+700m/= "has to be repaid twice by both General Parts and the Appellant," and this amounts to abuse of the court process.
+The Appellant therefore asks that, notwithstanding that under r.
+29 of the Rules of the court this Court has no discretion to take additional evidence, it should invoke its inherent powers under r.
+1(3) of the same Rules, to take note of the judgment in the High Court suit in order to make orders necessary for achieving the ends of justice and prevent abuse of the court process.
 The orders necessary to achieve that however, are not indicated, and the Appellant's prayer remains for judgment to be entered as prayed in the original suit.